 Understand Your Landscape

-If you’re going to be doing your first-ever landscaping project in 2012, you might see this “limbo time” as an opportunity to map out the sun and shade your lawn gets at various points during the day.
+If you’re going to be doing your first-ever landscaping project, you might see this “limbo time” as an opportunity to map out the sun and shade your lawn gets at various points during the day.
 That will help you determine the best spots to place plants when the weather’s warm enough.

 This is also a great time to get a soil test done and make sure everything is optimal in the world under your feet.